 But they help.
 A lot.

-If you rely on organic traffic to generate revenue then it’s an absolute no-brainer to use a SERP tracker tool.
+Using a SERP tracker tool is an absolute no-brainer if you rely on organic traffic to generate revenue.
 Rank trackers do the following:

 - Notify you when you lose or gain a ranking

 - Track competitor SERP rankings to keep you ahead

 - Give you a birds-eye view of your keyword positions

 - Give you possible reasons you lost or gained a ranking

 - Offer white-label reports for clients if you run an agency

 - Cross-reference data with screenshots to confirm the accuracy

 14 best SERP trackers to help you stay on top of your keyword rankings

 1. SE Ranking